szigyi/DBSCAN-visualiser/README.md

 - [X] API to regenerate the data collection
 - [X] API to set the attributes of the data collection generation, like gap, inner radius, outer radius
 - [X] API to consume custom data points
-- [ ] Add option to use Perlin noise or other random generator
+- [X] Add option to use Perlin noise or other random generator
 - [ ] Add more example data collection
    * Frontend
 - [X] Add 'Regenerate' button which regenerates the data collection
 - [X] Add inputs to set the data generation's attributes
 - [X] Add a selector for more example data collection
 - [X] URL should contains the settings (parameters of clustering, example data) and use them
+- [X] Add textarea for the custom data points
+- [X] Add option to use Perlin noise or other random generator
-- [ ] Create subpage - Cluster Drawer - Create data points with mouse
+- [X] Create subpage - Cluster Drawer - Create data points with mouse
-- [ ] Add textare for the custom data points
 - [ ] Visualise the data if that has more than 2 dimensions